dwyl/learn-tachyons/README.md

 see: `/examples/buttons.html`

-**Note**: Tachyons does not have _all_-the-colors, hence we had to define our one.
+**Note**: Tachyons does not have _all_-the-colors, hence we had to define our own.
 However given that there is a clear format for defining colors we defined our own as `bg-dwyl-teal`:
 ```css